devantler-tech/pandoc-plus/README.md

 # docker.pandoc-plus

-A docker image that extends the official pandoc docker image with glossaries for LaTeX and a glossary and plantuml filter for markdown.
+A docker image that extends the official pandoc/latex docker image.

+The following has been added:

+LaTex packages:

+- glossaries

+Other:

+- PlantUML